4PointSolutions/FluentFormsAPI/rest-services/test_containers/ReadMe.md

 The `ff_it_test_65.dockerfile` is provided for creating an integration test environment for AEM 6.5 (non-LTS).
 This assumes that an AEM 6.5 non-LTS base container is available with FluentForms v0.0.3 installed.
 It is useful to test that v0.0.3 is still compatible with the latest AEM 6.5 service packs and with the client libraries running on later versions of Java.

+Note: On Macs, you can add `--platform linux/amd64` to the command to generate an x86_64 image since AEM only supports x86_64 Linux variants.